 Administration of Justice and its Kinds

-The administration of justice is the civilized substitute for private vengeance and retribution.
+The administration of justice is the proper substitute for private vengeance and retribution.
 It means the maintenance of rights in the political community by the physical force of the State.
 It involves

 i). the physical force of the State,